getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 ### JavaScript

-To use our APM features, you need to use a beta release.
+To access our APM features, you need to use a beta release.

 ```bash
 $ npm install @sentry/browser